Posted: by Bronte

 1. Are they able to provide high risk merchant accounts?

 The processor must have the right framework to work with high risk businesses.
-Things to look for are: flexible underwriting, chargeback protections, along with seamless integration to multiple platforms and gateways.
+Things to look for are: flexible underwriting, chargeback safeguards, along with seamless integration to multiple platforms and gateways.

 2. Do they have experience with subscription merchants?